Weak units, universal cells, and coherence via universality for bicategories

-We note that S.\ Henry, also motivated by proving C.\ Simpson's conjecture, came independently to a regularity constraint on polygraphs, similar to ours \cite{henry2017non}, and that Zawadowski has recently studied positive opetopes, which are regular many-to-one shapes \cite{zawadowski2017positive}.
-Currently, the conjecture is considered to have been settled only in the 3-dimensional case by Joyal and J.\ Kock \cite{joyal2007weak}; for this purpose, they considered a notion of weak unit based on a suggestion of Saavedra-Rivano \cite{saavedra1972tannakiennes}, whose defining characteristics are \emph{cancellability} and \emph{idempotence}.
+A variant of C.\ Simpson's conjecture, restricted to the groupoidal case (all cells are invertible), was recently proved by S.\ Henry \cite{henry2018regular}, who came independently to the regularity constraint on polygraphs \cite{henry2017non}.
+In its original and most general form, the conjecture is considered to have been settled only in the 3-dimensional case by Joyal and J.\ Kock \cite{joyal2007weak}: for this purpose, they considered a notion of weak unit based on a suggestion of Saavedra-Rivano \cite{saavedra1972tannakiennes}, whose defining characteristics are \emph{cancellability} and \emph{idempotence}.

 The theory of \emph{Saavedra units} was developed by J.\ Kock in \cite{kock2008elementary}, the second largest influence of our article.
-We will show that a notion of Saavedra unit can be formulated in the context of regular poly-bicategories (or merge-bicategories), and is subsumed by the existence of 2-cells that satisfy two divisibility properties at once: the one typical of ``universal'' or ``representing'' cells as in Cockett, Seely, and Hermida, and the one typical of ``internal homs'' or ``Kan extensions''.
+We will show that a notion of Saavedra unit can be formulated in the context of regular poly-bicategories or merge-bicategories, and is subsumed by the existence of 2-cells that satisfy two universal properties at once: the one typical of ``representing'' cells as in Cockett, Seely, and Hermida, and the one typical of ``internal homs'' or ``Kan extensions''.

-Most interestingly, we will show that the existence of these weak units is equivalent to the existence of certain \emph{divisible 1-cells}, where divisibility is formulated with respect to an internal notion of composition, witnessed by divisible 2-cells.
-These form an elementary notion of equivalence, independent of the pre-existence of units, yet formulated in such a way that dividing a divisible 1-cell by itself, we obtain a weak unit.
-Divisible 1-cells are similar to the universal 1-cells in the opetopic approach, but have some subtle technical advantages, given by our consideration of different divisibility properties at once; these advantages are not visible in the 2-dimensional case, and we will postpone their discussion to future work.
+Most interestingly, we will show that the existence of these weak units is equivalent to the existence of certain \emph{universal 1-cells}, where universality is formulated with respect to an ``internal'' notion of composition, witnessed by universal 2-cells.
+These form an elementary notion of equivalence, independent of the pre-existence of units, yet formulated in such a way that dividing a universal 1-cell by itself, we obtain a weak unit.
+Universal 1-cells are similar to the universal 1-cells in the opetopic approach, but have some subtle technical advantages, given by our consideration of different universal properties at once.
+These advantages are not visible in the 2-dimensional case, and we will postpone their discussion to future work.